Terms and Conditions

 Tutoring (to Masters Level) - £40

 Fees are payable by cash or cheque at the beginning or end of each session.
+Fees are reviewed each April and may be increased.

 In the event of cancellation, unless 48 hours notice is received, the full fee is payable.
 If possible I will attempt to arrange another time in the same week if I am informed in good time before the session in question.
 Sessions begin and end on time and since I have no waiting room facilities, I ask that you arrive no earlier than five minutes before your session.